 Headquartered in Washington, D.C., NATA is a non-profit trade association of over 2,700 aviation business companies.
-For more than eight decades, the National Air Transportation Association (NATA) has contributed significantly to the prosperity of aviation service companies and has been a catalyst for improvement within the aviation industry.
+For more than eight decades, the Association has contributed significantly to the prosperity of aviation service companies and has been a catalyst for improvement within the aviation industry.
 NATA is the leading national trade association representing the business interests of general aviation service companies on legislative and regulatory matters and providing education, services, and benefits to its members to empower their safety and long-term economic success.

 NATA’s mission is to empower our members

 NATA was founded in 1940 in response to military efforts to ground all private flying in America for the duration of World War II.
 Knowing that the Army’s plans would essentially shut down the general aviation industry, several activists moved quickly to stop that from happening.
 Following an organizational meeting in Kansas City, Missouri, on December 28, 1940, the National Aviation Training Association was created with 83 member companies, later to be renamed the National Air Transportation Association as it is known today.
 Shortly thereafter, the Association founders, including William A. Ong and Leslie H. Bowman, NATA’s first two presidents, successfully lobbied Congress to keep civilian aviation going – even under wartime conditions.
 For the first time, general aviation had a voice in Washington, D.C.

 In the years following World War II, NATA grew alongside the general aviation industry, which was experiencing an increase in the number of flight schools and an expansion of the country’s FBO network.
 At the same time, NATA’s role in Washington became more urgent as more government regulations impacted general aviation.

 After some organizational and structural changes in the 1950s and the 1970s, NATA officially adopted its current name of the National Air Transportation Association and determined a focus on the interests of FBO and air charter members.